infrapot/hykube/README.md

 Unarguably, one of the best parts of K8S is the API interface and its ecosystem, which allows building complex products.
 A high number of engineers are aware of the `kubectl` command tool or [Helm](https://helm.sh/) package manager.

+## Why not IxC?
+[Infrastructure from Code (IfC)](https://infrastructurefromcode.com/) is a relatively new trend that is likely to grow in the coming years, although [the current projects](https://architectelevator.com/cloud/iac-ifc-trends/) don't seem mature enough to be incorporated into Hykube.
+Managing vast infrastructure is a complex task that has historically been kept separate from application logic and maintained by different teams.
+However, with the popularization of IfC/IwC, there may be opportunities to change this approach, enabling more comprehensive management of software projects that are better aligned with [DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html).

 ## High Level Architecture

+The project consists of two parts:
+* Kubernetes API extension with custom resources and resource lifecycle handling.
+No controllers are used, as they can limit performance
+* `kubectl` extension to add new commands for managing provider resources

 ```mermaid